arjanverkerk/mbrowser/readme.md

 Keys that have no binding in mpv yet:
 "abcghkny" + "-=;'"

+a edit subtitles ("annotate")
+- rotate left
--=: rotate
+= rotate right
-;': browse
-y: why? undo!
+; previous
+' next
+y undo ("why...?")
-k: remove (kill)
+k remove ("kill")
-c: create clip
+c create new clip from current ab-loop setting